ec-intl/ptcolors/README.md

 # ptcolors Repository

 `ptcolors` is a lightweight Python package designed to add vibrant, customizable colors to your terminal output with minimal effort.
 Whether you’re building command-line applications and scripts or simply want to enhance the readability of your terminal messages, `ptcolors` provides an easy-to-use interface to bring your text to life.
-`ptcolors` is a lightweight Python package designed to add vibrant, customizable colors to your terminal output with minimal effort.
-Whether you’re building command-line applications and scripts or simply want to enhance the readability of your terminal messages, `ptcolors` provides an easy-to-use interface to bring your text to life.

 With `ptcolors`, you can apply a wide range of colors and styles to your terminal text, making it more engaging and visually appealing.
 It's perfect for developers who want to add a splash of color to their terminal without dealing with the complexities of ANSI escape codes.